Alex-Mathai-98/ML-Env-Setup/README.md

 To avoid losing out on any variables already stored in your ~/.bashrc file, you can add an additional line to ~/.zshrc file.

 `source ~/.bashrc`

 This will load anything specific to your bashrc file already present.
+**Check if there is really a need to add this line.
+It can most probably just be skipped.**

 Common Problems

+0. You might have to modify the bash file a bit (especially the `install` command) in case you change your OS - like AmazonLinux for example.
 1. If you have shifted from bash to zsh, then VSCode "+" button will still select the "bash" as the default shell.
 2. You can change this by pressing "+", then pressing "Select Default Profile" and then choosing "zsh".